 Laser-assisted in situ keratomileusis (LASIK) is a surgery that reshapes your cornea to reduce or eliminate your need for glasses or contacts.
 Not everyone is a good candidate for LASIK vision correction, though.
-Optometrist Archima Major, OD, and her team at Eye Innovations in Philadelphia and Drexel Hill, Pennsylvania, offer LASIK candidacy evaluations to help you decide whether you should pursue this type of vision correction.
+Optometrist Archima Major, OD, and her team at Eye Innovations in Drexel Hill, Pennsylvania, offer LASIK candidacy evaluations to help you decide whether you should pursue this type of vision correction.
 Request your LASIK evaluation by calling the office nearest you today.

 LASIK is a laser vision correction procedure.
 In LASIK, an ophthalmologist, a medical doctor specializing in advanced eye care and surgery, creates a flap in your cornea.
 Through that flap, your ophthalmologist uses a laser to reshape your cornea and correct refractive errors.